-The two ports also allow the SMD34E2 products to function as members of a Device Level Ring (DLR) network.
-DLR is a ODVA supported addition to the EtherNet/IP protocol that adds redundancy to the Ethernet connection.
+The two ports also allow the units to function as members of a redundant Device Level Ring (DLR) network when using the EtherNet/IP protocol or as clients in a Media Redundancy Protocol (MRP) network when using PROFINET.

-These Device Level Ring units act as Beacon-Based Ring Nodes in a DLR environment.
-All SMD34E2 units can process beacon packets at the default rate of every 400 microseconds.
+In DLR environments, the SMD34E2 units act as Beacon-Based Ring Nodes.
+All units can process beacon packets at the default rate of every 400 microseconds.
 Beacon-based nodes can respond faster to network changes than nodes that only process Announce packets.